ferndev/cl-samples/README.md

 and easy to create and maintain.
 You can also read more about Code-lib at the <a href="http://codelibfw.com/">Code-Lib website</a>.

-While Code-lib itself is released under a LGPL license, each of the samples is released under the **Apache License**.
+While Code-lib itself is released under a MIT license, each of the samples is released under the **Apache License**.
+Both are considered "permissive" open source licenses.
 **You are free to use any of these samples as a starting point for any project, personal or commercial, whether open source or not**.